Your 10 Step Guide to VTAC Course Applications

 If you haven’t received the ATAR that you were hoping for then you still have plenty of options.
 One option is to change your course preferences.
 Have another look at your shortlist of courses and talk to student advisers at different tertiary institutions about pathway courses.
 These may be courses that help you to receive similar qualifications, or even to complete units of study that will give you a better chance of transferring to your dream course at a later date, with credit given for the units you have already studied.

 If you already have a VTAC account, then there are no further costs involved in changing your preferences.
 Just log into your VTAC account, re-order, add, or delete courses.
-Check VTAC’s cut-off dates, and make sure you haven’t missed an application cut-off date in the course description or selection criteria of the course that you’re applying for.
+Check VTAC’s cut-off dates for the different offer rounds, and make sure you haven’t missed an application cut-off date in the course description or selection criteria of the course that you’re applying for.

 10. VTAC’s Offer Rounds